Rights Respecting School

 Where are we now?

-Our pupils are aware that some children in the world are being denied their basic rights.
-This has helped pupils think about the world and appreciate what they have.
-They are aware of the work of various children’s charities that are helping these children and are keen to get involved in fundraising activities for these charities.
+Our pupils are very aware that some children in the world are being denied their basic rights and this has helped children appreciate what they have.
+They are aware of the work of various children’s charities and choose a local, national and international cause to support each year.

 Report a Glow concern